emremutlu110308/data-mining-on-mushroom/README.md

-# mushroom-mining-naive-base

-This project is a data mining classification task to predict the edibility of mushroom by naive bayes algorithm.
+This project aims to do a classification task on the mushroom data to predict whether the mushroom is edible or poisonous.
+Three algorithm is used.
+For example, naive bayes, decision tree and KNN.